stan-dev/posteriordb/doc/DATABASE_CONTENT.md

 - `name`: The model name
 - `model_code`: A named JSON object with one element per framework.
 For example, the "stan" points to a model representation as stan code.
 - `title`: The title for the model (used for printing)
+- `dimensions`: A named list with dimensions per parameter name.
+Can be used to identify the parameters of the given model if, for example, transformed variables are used.
+If null, all parameters are relevant and are included in the gold standard.
 - `added_by`: Added by (name and github name)
 - `added_date`: Date the file was added (name and github name)